esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 }
 ```

-This function safely extracts the hostname from the Pod's specification.
+This function extracts the hostname from the Pod's specification.

 ## Policy entry point